 What makes a dismissive avoidant ex miss you and how long it takes for a dismissive avoidant ex to miss you depends on the strength of their attachment to you, and how long you were together.

 In general, dismissive avoidants have very short-term relationships.
-Most of their relationships range from a few months to a year or couple of years.
-And since it takes most dismissive avoidants while to get attached to someone, by the time the relationship ends, most have not developed a strong attachment to their ex.
-In my experience, most dismissive avoidants develop a strong attachment by the time the relationship is 3 years old; and if there were not many break-ups in between.
+Most of their relationships range from a few months to a couple of years.
+In my experience, most dismissive avoidants develop a strong attachment by the time the relationship is 2-3 years old, if there were not many break-ups in between.
 If the relationship was mostly on-and-off, the time you were together does not count.

 Additionally, dismissive avoidants also don’t prioritize relationships in general and reaching out to an ex after a break-up feels to them like reaching out for a relationship.
 Even a dismissive avoidant who “misses” an ex will postpone reaching out for months if they think an ex might want to get back into a relationship.